mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.34.2 =
+* Added featured image size filter to posts.
+* Fixed bug where split test variants was hidden even when state after conversion is set to optin shown.
+* Change default optin success message to exclude "Please check your email for further instructions."
+* Use enqueue_block_editor_assets instead for block registation instead of init.
+* Fixed bug where split test pausing wasn’t working when there's more than one variant.
+* Implement filter to remove new and returning visitors cookies.

 = 2.2.34.1 =
 * Added conversion page, referrer url and IP address data to ESP custom fields.